Axis44/printf/README.md

-printf group project of Xolani Kunene and Muhammad Mousa
+printf group project of Xolani Kunene and Muhammad